Use these links to obtain Fit-o-mat, cf. below for installation instructions and program requirements.

 - Data sets and curves - Each line in the table represents one data set and the fit function associated with this data set.
 Use checkbox to control whether the respective data set is considered for global fitting.
 Use drop-down selection to choose which function the particular data set is fitted to within the global fitting process.
 (Fit functions need to be specified in the Fit tab beforehand.
 Use the Objects tab to create additional functions for global fitting.)
 The final column of the table lists the parameters of the selected fit function.

 - Parameters Local / Global - This table collates the parameters in all currently selected fit functions.
 Parameter names which occur in several fit functions are fitted globally and are highlighted in bold blue.
 Use the checkboxes to fix individual parameter and to set start values for the global fit.
 The final two columns report a posteriori and a priori confidence intervals for the fitted parameters.
-Use the buttons to start global fit or to restore global fit parameters to their original values.
+Use the buttons to start global fit, global minimization, global random search or to restore global fit parameters to their original values.

 - Global fit results - The bottom text field displays information on the last global fit.